Abhishekjha18/License-Metric/README.md

 ## FUTURE WORK YET TO BE DONE
-- Better UI to be designed for custom website
+- Mobile Application according to below lofi